Fishing boat beacons would lower risks of Canada’s deadliest job: report

-HALIFAX — A Senate committee is recommending mandatory use of radio beacons on fishing vessels in an effort to curb fatalities in Canada’s deadliest sector.
+HALIFAX — Emergency radio beacons should be mandatory on fishing vessels in an effort to curb fatalities in Canada’s deadliest sector, a Senate committee said in a new report.

 “We strongly believe that EPIRBs will cut down the search time, but most importantly, save lives,” said Sen. Fabian Manning during a news conference in Ottawa.